Interpreting the 95 GeV di-photon and di-tau Excesses in the Georgi-Machacek Model: Conclusions

 \section{Conclusions}

-In this work, we showed that the GM model can provide a unified interpretation of the LHC hints near 95~GeV in the $\gamma\gamma$ and $\tau\tau$ channels with a single light $CP$-even custodial singlet.
+In this work, we demonstrated that the GM model offers a unified explanation for the LHC hints near 95~GeV in the $\gamma\gamma$ and $\tau\tau$ channels using a single light $CP$-even custodial singlet.
 Implementing the RG-improved positive-definiteness conditions for vacuum stability enlarges the viable parameter space relative to traditional bounded-from-below requirements, while remaining consistent with perturbative unitarity, electroweak precision data, $B$-physics observables, direct searches, and Higgs signal-strength measurements.
-The surviving parameter region displays distinctive features that make the scenario predictive: singlet mixing is restricted to narrow intervals; the triplet VEV $v_\Delta$ is at the few 10~GeV scale; and the custodial multiplets exhibit a mass hierarchy with $m_{H_3} < m_{H_5}$ in the ${\cal O}(10^2)~{\rm GeV}$ order.
+Our fitting results clearly demonstrate the predictive characteristics of the parameter space: the singlet mixing parameter $\alpha$ is confined to a narrow interval around $-\frac{\pi}{3}$; the triplet VEV $v_\Delta$ is at the few 10~GeV scale; and the custodial multiplets exhibit a mass hierarchy with $m_{H_3} < m_{H_5}$ at the ${\cal O}(10^2)~{\rm GeV}$ scale.
 The $\gamma\gamma$ production rate is enhanced by charged-scalar loops, most notably from the doubly charged state $H_5^{\pm\pm}$, which interfere constructively with the SM contributions.
-In contrast, the $\tau\tau$ signal strength is determined by the universal rescaling of fermionic couplings and the total decay width.
-Consequently, the scan readily reproduces the reported $2\sigma$ interval for $\mu_{\gamma\gamma}$, while $\mu_{\tau\tau}$ typically remains below the experimental central value but still within approximately $2\sigma$ compatibility.
+The GM model can naturally accommodate the diphoton excess, but due to the tension from the Higgs data, the di-tau signal strength $\mu_{\tau\tau}$ can only be pushed to around 0.5, which is about $1\sigma$ away from the experimental central value.

-These features make the framework highly testable in future experiments.
+These features make our framework highly testable in future experiments.
 At the HL-LHC, updated searches in the $\gamma\gamma$ and $\tau\tau$ final states, along with direct probes of $H_5^{\pm\pm}$, $H_5^{\pm}$, and $H_3^{\pm}$, will be able to explore much of the remaining parameter space.
 Future lepton colliders, such as CEPC and FCC-ee, will further offer decisive tests of this scenario.